databendlabs/openraft/cluster_benchmark/README.md

 |  64     |  **730,000** |    1,369   |
 |   1     |     70,000   | **14,273** |

+The benchmark is carried out with varying numbers of clients because:
+- The `1 client` benchmark shows the average **latency** to commit each log.
+- The `64 client` benchmark shows the maximum **throughput**.

 The benchmark is conducted with the following settings:
 - No network.